 Chair: Irving P. Herman

-Please note: the degree for this program is conferred by GSAS, but program specifics, such as admissions, degree requirements, financial aid, etc., are administered by The Fu Foundation School of Engineering and Applied Science.
-Please go to http://www.engineering.columbia.edu/ for more information about graduate admissions.
+Please note: the degree for this program is conferred by GSAS, but program specifics, such as admissions, degree requirements, and financial aid, are administered by The Fu Foundation School of Engineering and Applied Science.
+Please visit its website for more information about graduate admissions.

 Program in Applied Physics and Applied Mathematics

 The following fields of specialty are provided in the department:

 Plasma Physics: In experimental plasma physics, research is being conducted on: